jannunzi/wam-ng2/README.md

-# wam-ng2
-## WebAppMaker Frontend Component - Angular 2
+# WebAppMaker Frontend Built on Angular 2

+This is the Frontend component for Web App Maker App built using [angular-cli](https://github.com/angular/angular-cli) - a command-line utility developed by [angular](https://github.com/angular).

+git push --set-upstream origin master